The 4 seasons of viniculture

 . . . from milk sheep to “WINEsheep”

+Additionally mowing and mulching are supported by sheep of the breed “Krainer Steinschaf”.
 Marcello and many other sheep are busy mowing and mulching our steep slopes.
-Basically, in the steepest of our vineyards, the grass between the rows of vines and under the vines is going to be mowed by hand with the scythe, under enormous physical effort.
-This year sheep of the breed “Krainer Steinschaf” are supporting mowing and mulching for the first time.
 Therefore, mowing and mulching are done in the most natural way.
 Since we cultivate all our vineyards organically, there are numerous tender grasses and only the best herbs for the sheep available.

 The sheep of the breed “Krainer Steinschaf”, which is an old farm animal breed, are traditional dairy (milk) sheep.